 Also known as angel wings or elephant ears, Caladium is a native plant of Central and South America.

 The Caladium can bloom anytime during spring and autumn to give out flower-like buds with white spathe and spadix inflorescence.

 Follow the following to keep Caladium happy:

 - Moist soil with high organic matter.

-- The day temperature of 70ºF and 60ºF at night, and humidity of more than 50%.
+- The day temperature is 70ºF and 60ºF at night, with more than 50% humidity.

 - Liquid fertilizer twice a month throughout the growing season.

 All parts of Caladium contain Calcium oxalate crystals which are toxic on ingestion by pets.

 Purple Coleus plants are easy-to-grow plants for both indoor and outdoor gardens.